 LIFE/IN GENERAL: I mean, if you didn’t already then we all know that I love a good rambly Instagram caption and I don’t think that’ll be stopping at any point soon.
 ‘Nuff said.

 GET BLINDED BY SUNSHINE AND LOST IN THE RAIN

 “So often I find myself feeling the need to capture everything I see because I want to post about it, or I’ll be sad that I haven’t captured a photo/video from something that I’m doing because ‘whelp that means I can’t post about it now’ […] My life will go on if I don’t capture a photo of the sunset and likewise, I don’t need to get a photo of the moon every time I see it (although who am I kidding, yes, yes I do).”

-I gave up with my 1 second a day video.
-While something that my memory-hoarding heart adored the idea of, I was just far to concerned with making it look good; it was almost as if my brain was making it with an end purpose that wasn’t just ‘oh it’d be call to see a year in your life’ in mind.
-I’d become self aware of the amount of days I’d spend in my room, watching videos or doing uni work, I was criticising the way in which I was living my life despite the things I was doing (or not doing if the amount of YouTube that appeared was anything to go by) – and that is just so not cool.
+I gave up my 1 second a day video.
+While something that my memory-hoarding heart adored the idea of, I was just far to concerned with making it look good; it was almost as if my brain was making it with an end purpose that wasn’t just ‘oh it’d be cool to see a year in your life’ in mind.
+I’d become self-aware of the number of days I’d spend in my room, watching videos or doing uni work, I was criticising the way in which I was living my life despite the things I was doing (or not doing if the amount of YouTube that appeared was anything to go by) – and that is just so not cool.

 I still struggle with the need to take a million photos of everything and I think the rest of this year, or over summer at least, it’s about finding the perfect balance between capturing too much and capturing the essentials (although yes you will still find me getting a million photos of the moon).